Rebalancing the Immune System

 T-Cell therapeutic program with potential for a range of autoimmune diseases

-Athelos, a NeoStem company, is seeking to develop therapies using a person’s own cells to treat disorders of the immune system.
-In collaboration with Becton, Dickinson and Company, a global medical technology company, Athelos’ technology platform offers the potential to treat many diseases that result from an imbalance in the immune system when inflammatory cells go unchecked.
+NeoStem is developing therapies using a person’s own cells to treat disorders of the immune system.
+In collaboration with Becton, Dickinson and Company, a global medical technology company, the Athelos technology platform offers the potential to treat many diseases that result from an imbalance in the immune system when inflammatory cells go unchecked.
 Therapies using regulatory T cells, or “Tregs” represent a novel approach to restoring balance in the immune system.
 By enhancing Treg cell number and function to inhibit pathogenic immune responses, Treg therapies offer the potential to treat many autoimmune diseases.

 - manufacturing a Treg product consisting of polyclonally expanded Tregs for the planned Phase 2 trial to treat patients newly diagnosed with T1D,